-- (a) The Board shall recognize accrediting agencies that meet the following requirements: - 1. operate continuously for at least five years prior to applying for recognition under this section; - 2. maintain membership in a peer organization that supports accrediting agencies in continuous improvement and alignment with best practices in school accreditation; - 3. use a peer review process that includes evaluation by leaders of similar school; - 4. appropriately train all staff and peer reviewers who are involved in the accreditation process; - 5. accredit schools based on publicly accessible documented standards, including mission, governance, finance, program, community of the school, administration, development, admissions, personnel, general health and safety, child and student protection and well-being, facilities, student services, school culture, and residential life (where applicable); - 6. perform a comprehensive onsite visit of any school seeking accreditation while such school is in session; - 7. require that schools seeking accreditation to have curriculum that is informed by research, document individual student progress, and have mechanisms for monitoring, assessing, and providing feedback on student progress; - 8. require that schools seeking accreditation promote an equitable, just, and inclusive community of adults and students, foster a culture of learning, and inspire students to respect and value diversity in its many forms;
+- (a) The Board shall recognize accrediting agencies that meet the following requirements: - 1. operate continuously for at least five years prior to applying for recognition under this section; - 2. maintain membership in a peer organization that supports accrediting agencies in continuous improvement and alignment with best practices in school accreditation;

-- 9. conduct ongoing and periodic reviews as necessary throughout the accreditation cycle of the schools that it accredits and provide interim reports during the accredited school's approval period that are sufficient to meet the informational needs of the Board; - 10. demonstrate substantial understanding and familiarity with state laws, policies, and regulations that apply to approved schools in Vermont; and - 11. agree to review and report on practices and compliance with state-specific requirements, at the request of the Agency, during the initial or interim stages of an approved school's accreditation period. - (b) The Board shall create and maintain a publicly available list of currently recognized accrediting agencies that meet the criteria described in subsection (a) above.
+- 3. use a peer review process that includes evaluation by leaders of similar school; - 4. appropriately train all staff and peer reviewers who are involved in the accreditation process; - 5. accredit schools based on publicly accessible documented standards, including mission, governance, finance, program, community of the school, administration, development, admissions, personnel, general health and safety, child and student protection and well-being, facilities, student services, school culture, and residential life (where applicable); - 6. perform a comprehensive onsite visit of any school seeking accreditation while such school is in session; - 7. require that schools seeking accreditation to have curriculum that is informed by research, document individual student progress, and have mechanisms for monitoring, assessing, and providing feedback on student progress; - 8. require that schools seeking accreditation promote an equitable, just, and inclusive community of adults and students, foster a culture of learning, and inspire students to respect and value diversity in its many forms; - 9. conduct ongoing and periodic reviews as necessary throughout the accreditation cycle of the schools that it accredits and provide interim reports during the accredited school's approval period that are sufficient to meet the informational needs of the Board; - 10. demonstrate substantial understanding and familiarity with state laws, policies, and regulations that apply to approved schools in Vermont; and - 11. agree to review and share evidence of practices and compliance with state-specific requirements, if requested by the Agency, during the initial or interim stages of an approved school's accreditation period, except that the Agency shall retain the responsibility to review and determine compliance with nondiscrimination provisions of these rules. - (b) The Board shall create a publicly available list of currently recognized accrediting agencies that meet the criteria described in subsection (a) above.
 Any agency seeking to be recognized by the Board under this section shall submit a letter and supporting evidence to the Board detailing the ways in which it meets each criterion.
 Upon review of each submission, the Board shall determine whether it will recognize the accrediting agency and set the length of time that such recognition will be in effect.
 The Board may impose additional conditions upon a recognized accrediting agency as it deems appropriate.
 Applicant agencies shall be notified of a decision and any conditions of continued recognition in writing.
 The Board may remove any agency from the list of recognized accrediting agencies at any time, after finding that the agency no longer meets one or more of the criterion listed below. - (c) The Board shall continue to recognize accrediting agencies listed in Rule 7320 until July 1, 2024.